NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/readFromSmartContract.rst

 Read Values from Smart Contract
 ===============================

 We discuss about how to read values from a smart contract.
+We illustrate the flow of events from React web app (UI) to ``bank-web-app/pages/public/transfer.js`` to ``bank-web-app/components/transfer/TransferController``.

 We're gonna to see how to read account balance from the MicroToken smart contract as an example.

 .. image:: ../images/account_balance.png